srutherford2000/blog_post_on_DataCleaner/_posts/2023-04-01-DataCleanerReview.md

 ![image of commands running in a terminal launching DataCleaner](https://github.com/srutherford2000/blog_post_on_DataCleaner/blob/eb89426983af92d3afb6576fe363f62f9df5ea01/images/opening_datacleaner2.PNG?raw=true)

-## What Problem this Tool Addresses:
+## What Problem Does This Tool Address:
 As the name suggests, this tool aims to solve problems that are related to data.
 Mainly it serves as a way to clean, analyze, visualize, and transform data through the creation of jobs which run a series of steps.
 When you first open DataCleaner, it allows you to choose a datastore.
 This datastore can be in the form of a .csv, .xls, .mdb, .xml, .json, and other formats which allows large flexibility in the type of data that can be imported.
 Once you've imported your datastore(s), you can then start to create pipelines using the 4 built in libraries: Transform, Improve, Analyze, and Write.

 The Transform library contains functions which run on every row and allow you to convert old data into some new form.
 I found the "String contains filter", "Validate with String Pattern", and "Regex parser" to be super powerful for splitting and ensuring this new data met specific formatting criteria.